AlpakkaKapybaraMarmota

 Assemble and fit scroll wheel

-The scroll wheel is composed by the wheel, the shaft, and the support.
+The scroll wheel is composed by the wheel, the core, and the support.

 Assemble and fit anchors